zenglenn42/CityMatch/README.md

 ### [T9n Refactor](#contents)

-Anytime you can refactor 2000 lines of code down to under 1000 with no loss of functionality and arguably better maintainability, it's is a good day.
+Anytime you can refactor 2000 lines of code down to under 1000 with no loss of functionality and arguably better maintainability, it's a good day.
 Less code to maintain, less code to send down the wire.

 ![alt](docs/img/t9n-refactor.png)